mattcalhoun1/ChatterBuilds/README.md

 This repo contains prebuilt binary firmware for devices that support the Chatters protocol.
 See [http://chatters.io](https://www.chatters.io/).

-# What is ChatterBox and Chatters?
+# What is Blackout Comms and Chatters?
+Note: Not all documentation has been updated yet, but "ChatterBox" has been renamed to Blackout Comms, but still uses the Chatters protocol.

 [<img src="https://img.youtube.com/vi/9tA2zRDCW6Q/maxresdefault.jpg" width="30%">](https://youtu.be/9tA2zRDCW6Q) [<img src="https://img.youtube.com/vi/ilig2YCvYEw/maxresdefault.jpg" width="30%">](https://youtu.be/ilig2YCvYEw)